shelfwise/receptivefield/README.md

     ```

 * This step is not required but it is useful to plot results in the
 example image.
-For instance you would like to see what is the size
+For instance, you would like to see what is the size
 of network receptive field in comparision to some objects you
 wish detect (or localize) by this network.